 The link between gluten and Polycystic Ovary Syndrome (PCOS) has long been debated.
-The ultimate question is: can gluten trigger PCOS symptoms?
+The ultimate question is: is there a connection between gluten and PCOS?

 Studies show that if you’re sensitive to gluten, it can contribute to inflammation.
-Inflammation leads to insulin resistance, imbalanced cortisol and hypothyroidism, all of which are underlying issues that drive symptoms of PCOS.
-So, adopting a gluten free (and dairy free) lifestyle for 30 days is at least worth a try to see if these foods are driving your symptoms!
+Inflammation leads to insulin resistance, imbalanced cortisol, and hypothyroidism, all of which are underlying issues that drive symptoms of PCOS.
+So, adopting a gluten-free (and dairy-free) lifestyle for 30 days is at least worth a try to see if these processed foods are driving your symptoms!

 It’s not the gluten itself that’s the problem; it’s the reaction that gluten triggers in the body.
 If your body doesn’t process gluten well, a gluten-free diet could be the key to reversing your PCOS symptoms and beginning the healing process from within.